 This week’s entry will run through recent notable and instructive 10-Q filings that had frequent references to ASC 606.
 Additionally, we also share a few notable articles.

 To quickly identify ASC 606 information in the below links, click on the link, hit Control + F, enter the text “606”, “2014-09”, or “ASC” and go to your search results.

-- FACTSET RESEARCH SYSTEMS INC.: 10-Q For the quarterly period ended November 30, 2018
+FACTSET RESEARCH SYSTEMS, INC: 10-Q For the quarterly period ended November 30, 2018

-Our thoughts: The “Revenue Recognition” section of this filing starting on page 10, going onto to the top of page 11, offers a brief, yet effective, presentation when a company identifies that neither the timing nor amount of revenue it recognizes will be impacted by ASC 606.
+Our thoughts: The “Revenue Recognition” section of this filing starting on page 10, and going onto the top of page 11, offers a brief, yet effective, presentation when a company identifies that neither the timing nor the amount of revenue it recognizes will be impacted by ASC 606.
 Additionally, the company then goes on to explain how its costs were impacted by ASC 606.
 Finally, it offers a disaggregation of its revenues.

 What’s valuable is the fact the company offers a detailed qualitative explanation, with targeted metrics, to support its findings.
 Additionally, it intuitively explains these points to the readers.
 It’s clear this was written to satisfy a broad audience rather than just ASC 606 specialists.

 The Motley Fool: Amazon.com Should Give the SEC What It Wants